-A large majority of LGBs, religious and social liberals, therapists and counselors, human sexuality researchers, etc. strongly deny the validity of the first five beliefs.
+A large majority of LGBs, religious and social liberals, therapists and counselors, human sexuality researchers, etc. strongly deny the validity of the first six beliefs.

 Most religious and social conservatives want loving, committed couples to be treated as "legal strangers" -- as simple roomates.
-They wrote an amendment to the Constitution to ban SSMs, domestic partnerships, and civil unions.
-However, such an amendment would be have been turned down by the voters if the latter became totally aware of its scope.
+They wrote Amendment One to the state Constitution to ban SSMs, domestic partnerships, and civil unions.
+However, the sponsors of the amendment realized that it would be turned down by the voters if the latter became totally aware of its scope.
 Thus it it was promoted as a simple prohibition of SSM in the hopes that voters would not notice the wide scope of the amendment.

-The promoters of the amendment were successful.
+The promoters of Amendment One were successful.
 The people of North Carolina did not realize that this was a stealth amendment.
 It passed on 2012-MAY-08 with about a 61% vote in favor.
 When the people of North Carolina eventually realize that they were deceived, there may well be considerable backlash.

 The result is a major controversy.